umangmathur92/nexus5x-root-xposed/README.md

 * Install Xposed on the AVD using the XposedInstaller APK file

   `adb install XposedInstaller_3.1.5.apk`
-* Open the 'Xposed' Manager App and click on Install
+* Open the 'Xposed' Installer/Manager App and click on Install
+* Grant the Superuser request when prompted
-* Reboot when prompted
+* Reboot when prompted by the UI
 * Wait for reboot to complete
 * Open the 'Xposed' Manager App.
 You should be able to see text indicating that Xposed Version 89 is installed